Heerkog/com.sony.bravia.androidtv/README.md

 - english
 - dutch (todo)

+#Credits
+A great app, originally created by Marco Frijmann.
+As Marco stopped support, I took the app under my wings (with permission of MarcoF).

 **Use at your own risk, I accept no responsibility for any damages caused by using this script.**

 #known issues